-Not new for 2018 but a Guild classic definitely worth considering for under $500 and even under $400 from some vendors.
+This Guild classic is definitely worth considering for under $500 and even under $400 from some vendors.
 This is a sensational acoustic guitar from Guild and has been a great seller for them.

 It comes in a dreadnought size with a solid spruce top and mahogany neck, back and sides as well as pearloid dot inlays on the rosewood fingerboard giving it a great look.
 It has an arched back and side which is a style Guild is renowned for giving it a great warm and sustained tone.

 This is a fantastic acoustic guitar at this price range and keeps its tune brilliantly.
 It has had consistently great reviews and can hold its own against guitars priced even higher.
 It also ships with a gig-bag so what more do you want?
 A great option from well under the $500 from a well-respected brand.